PrismJS/prism-themes/CONTRIBUTING.md

 -   [prismjs.com: Examples](https://prismjs.com/examples.html) — use together with your browser's DevTools to see a sample of tokens in each language in action
 -   [prismjs.com: Test drive](https://prismjs.com/test.html) — enter your own code samples and see how they get grouped and highlighted (as well as what tokens they map to, with the help of your browser's DevTools)
 -   [prismjs.com: FAQ: How do I know which tokens I can style for every language?](https://prismjs.com/faq.html#how-do-i-know-which-tokens-i-can-style-for) — a reference of the tokens available per language
+-   [prismjs.com: Prism tokens](https://prismjs.com/tokens.html) — a list of the standard tokens and the general concept behind each of them, including examples
 -   [prismjs.com: Plugins](https://prismjs.com/index.html#plugins) — Prism's plugins, in the event you'd like to override their default styles!
 -   [css-tricks.com: Specifics on CSS Specificity](https://css-tricks.com/specifics-on-css-specificity/) — a great guide to CSS specificity